rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 The application settings and the keys required are the following:
 - **Cors:PolicyName**: CORS policy name defined for the web application.
 - **Cors:AllowedOrigins**: comma-separated list of CORS allowed origins.
-This value should be set to *https&#65279;://localhost:5002* to allow calls from the Blazor UI application (Football.Blazor project).
+This value should be set to https&ZeroWidthSpace;://localhost:5002 to allow calls from the Blazor UI application (Football.Blazor project).
 - **Cors:AllowedMethods**: comma-separated list of CORS allowed methods.
 This value should be set to *GET* to allow calls from the Blazor application.
 - **Scoreboard:Week**: week number for the scheduled games, should be a value between 1 and 17.
 When running all the applications together, this value should match in both the Football.Api and Football.Worker applications.

-Separately from the application settings, it is required to use the User Secrets to store a sensitive value:
+Separately from the application settings, it is required to use the .NET user secrets to store settings that should not be in the repo:
 - **ConnectionStrings:FootballDbConnection**: database connection string.

 ### Local - Launch the application locally